jamesoh3928/HaskGit/docs/Final.md

 - A strong type system and functional paradigm help us ensure the correctness of the Git protocol.
 - Pure functions are useful for maintaining data integrity in Git.

-### How is HaskGit implemented? ###
+### How Does Git Work? ###

-How does Git track file versions?
-Git manages file versions using Git objects stored in `.git/objects`.
+How does Git track versions of the files?
+Git manages versions using Git objects stored in `.git/objects`.
 There are three types of Git objects: *Blob*, representing file content; *Tree*, representing a directory; and *Commit*, which captures a specific snapshot of a project.

 In the diagram below, each commit object points to a tree object, and tree objects point to multiple blobs representing the snapshot's directory.
 Visualize it as a linked list of snapshots, with each commit object serving as a snapshot.
 Git keeps track of these objects by hashing them and storing them in a directory represented by the hash.
 All objects are stored in `.git/objects/(first two hash characters)/(rest of the hash characters)`.